top of page

 May-September 2022

-Each of the images in the exhibition appears below, along with the artist's bio and caption information as on the wall of a gallery.
+Each of the images in the current exhibition appears below, along with the artist's bio and caption information as it appears on the wall of each gallery.
+Past versions of Railroading have included some of these images and many others; if you have seen the show before, it looks very different now, at the fifteenth venue since it began traveling in Autumn 2018 .

 Born in the Bronx in 1965, Oren B. Helbok missed the age of steam on our nation’s railroads, but that doesn’t stop him from trying to relive it where and when possible.
 Although he ran away from a steam locomotive the first time he saw one, at age 2, he quickly reversed course, and since 1972 he has photographed and ridden steam trains from approximately coast to coast.